Hubble (climb): Route

 Hubble is described as starting from a big flake, after which most climbers reach for a large pinch hold.
 Shorter climbers can use an intermediate hold and a foothold to get the pinch.
 From the pinch, the climber reaches right to an undercut, moves their feet above a lip in a high step while bringing the left hand into a two-finger pocket undercut.

-Then comes the circa bouldering crux move, for which the climber slaps right for a slopey crimp, then to a large pinch, and then an undercut crimp.
+Then comes the circa bouldering crux move, for which the climber slaps right for a slopy crimp, then to a large pinch, and then an undercut crimp.
 There is another high step to bring the feet above another lip and slap for a rough crimp.
 This is the 4-move bouldering crux section of the route, after which is a section to finish.

 More recent ascents of Hubble (e.g Matthew Wright and Buster Martin in 2020), have seen some climbers use a kneebar short rest – a modern sport climbing technique – at the crux section that can soften the difficulty slightly, although still maintaining the route at a consensus level.